Pankaj0405/QuizApp-Django/README.md

 - User must be logged in to access the Quiz.
 - For signup user is required to give _username_, _first name_, _last name_, _e-mail address_ and _password_.
-- For login the user will be required to enter _username_ and _password_ only.
+- For login the user will be required to enter _username_ only.

 ### Features of the quiz:

 - All questions are multiple choice question.
+- Live Quiz app
 - Each question is displayed only once per user.
 - Questions are displayed randomly for every user.
 - If the user by-mistake presses refresh or go back to the previous page, there will be a new question for the user and the question he/she was on will be marked as attempted.
-- A message will be displayed after every attempted question whether the answer was correct or incorrect.
+- A message will be displayed after every attempted question whether the answer was correct or incorrect
+- Rozarpay Integration

 ### Leaderboard features:

 - Leaderboard is a shorted list according to the score obtained by the users.
 - If two users are having same score, the user who has signed up earlier will have good ranking than the one who joined late.
-- Leaderboard is open to all.
-No login required.

 ### Administrative features: